trigger-segfault/WiimoteLib.Net/Readme.md

 Work on this project began as a program for gamplay without the use of a standard two-hand controller (due to issues with my right hand).

+**Important Note:** WiimoteController is currently in *DolphinBar Mode*, in this state, it foregoes Bluetooth connections and looks for the device directly.
+You will likely need to disable this if you do not own a DolphinBar.

 ![Wiimote Controller](https://i.imgur.com/Wey0X1b.png)

 ![Wiimote Controls](https://i.imgur.com/GesA6b3.png)